blocvision/bvhycon-core/README.md

+# bvhycon is Just another Hycon 0.1.0

+---

 # HYCON (HYC) - Powering hyperconnected blockchain solutions

 Welcome to the HYCON source code repository!
 Our goal at HYCON is to enable a faster and more scalable blockchain for many different use cases.